ColonelJ/Starpial/README.md

 Within a pattern, you have use of the Kleene operators `*` (zero or more) `+` (one or more) `?` (one or none).
 These can also be followed by numbers `*3` (exactly three) `+3` (at least three) `*?3` (up to three, can't use ?3 since that means the type of all integers with value 3 - see later).
 Additionally you can combine some of these e.g. `+10?99` means between 10 and 99 times inclusive.
 These may be used in other contexts, but particularly, in types, you can use them as is, and the program level operators have to be written as `_*_` `_+_` and `_?_` since they are uncommon there.
 Note that `+?3` means between one and three, and `*?3` means between zero and three, i.e. the same as what `?3` would mean if it was allowed.

-For character strings you can use `#//` which is a regular expression matcher.
-If it is empty for example, it will match any (valid) string.
+For character strings (and also general token sequences) you can use `#//` which is a regular expression matcher.
+If it is empty for example, it will match any sequence i.e. it is equivalent to `#{_*}`.
 Starpial uses its own unique syntax for regular expressions which is described in a later section.

 When a pattern doesn't match it triggers a 'match exception', a special soft exception that can be handled using <code>&#96;[]</code> and also triggers backtracking when doing logic programming (with any exception the state of the stack is rolled back to the point a different alternate execution path can be tried).
-(Since the <code>&#96;[]</code> form implies a (soft) logical cut on the quotation it applies to you may sometimes prefer `|[]` which creates full logical alternatives providing more places to backtrack to.
-There is also `![]` which is a hard cut, disabling all backtracking into the quotation it is applied to once its end has been successfully reached once.)
+(Since the <code>&#96;[]</code> form implies a (soft) logical cut on the quotation it applies to you may sometimes prefer `|[]` which creates full logical alternatives providing more places to backtrack to (or such alternatives may be processed in parallel).
+There is also `![]` which is a hard cut, disabling all backtracking into the quotation it is applied to, once its end has been successfully reached once.)
 You can therefore create a case switch with code like <code>[#1 code]&#96;[#2 code]&#96;[#3 code]#</code>.

 You are not limited to using `#{pattern}`, you can also bind patterns using `@{pattern}` `!{pattern}` and `${pattern}`.